WSMorrison/BricksThenMadeNow/README.md

 - The blending of old and new Lego designs, bricks, elements, and techniques will appeal to families wishing to play together.
   - Many adults are engaging with their children - and children engaging with their parents or caretakers - with games and toys.
   - Many vintage toys, particularly video games, may seem rudimentary and uninteresting to modern kids.
   - Lego bricks have remained standard since their inception in the 1960s.
-  - Bricks Then Made Now intends to take advantage of that longevity by appealing to nostalgic adults and intereested children alike.
+Bricks Then Made Now intends to take advantage of that longevity by appealing to nostalgic adults and intereested children alike.
-  - Kids may be dissatisfied with the complexity of the vintage sets compared to contemporary Lego.
+  - Kids may be dissatisfied with the simplicity of the vintage sets compared to contemporary Lego.
 A modern recreation can help kids share the joy with parents or caretakers.

 The choice has been made intentionally to use only genuine, high quality used Lego bricks and elements.
 While Lego has lost court cases allowing other companies to manufacture very similar bricks and elements, leading to a great many low quality imitators, there is no substitute for the clutch power and quality materials Lego uses.
 Lego can be procured in many ways.
 Estate sales, local bulk resalers, eBay, BrickLink and Lego Pick a Brick are all ways to get Lego bricks and elements.
 However, all these methods require considerable time commitments, and unless a user of those services is buying a great deal of Lego, pricing can be prohibitive and make it very difficult to get just the right bricks for a specific build.